HNC has been archived

 Hierarchical Namespaces Controller(以下、HNC)

-HNC is a convenient controller that realizes hierarchical management of Namespaces, and we also used it for tenant isolation, etc. It was a very useful tool in the context of platform engineering, so many people may be surprised.
+HNC is a convenient controller that enables hierarchical management of Namespaces, and we have used it at our company for tenant isolation, etc. It was a very useful tool in the context of platform engineering, so many people will be surprised.

 gcr.io